elastic/elasticsearch-rails/opensearch-model/README.md

 ### Adapters

-To support various "OxM" (object-relational- or object-document-mapper) implementations and frameworks, the `Elasticsearch::Model` integration supports an "adapter" concept.
+To support various "OxM" (object-relational- or object-document-mapper) implementations and frameworks, the `OpenSearch::Model` integration supports an "adapter" concept.

 An adapter provides implementations for common behaviour, such as fetching records from the database, hooking into model callbacks for automatic index updates, or efficient bulk loading from the database.